ifabrisarabellapark/SCRTnetwork_oracle/SCRTSybil.md

        - credit score check to support loan application for university/post-secondary education (in such case validators should include a diverse set of eLearning Platforms, e.g., Coursera, LinkedIn Learning, Udacity, CloudAcademy, Udemy, DataCamp.
 An academic institution may want a credit score for a prospective student based on financial history but also academic history.
 For this use case, we could skew the algorithm weightings towards oAuth, where eLearning Platforms prove/disprove self-study courses.

-      - 3rd party (e.g., banks, financial institutions) request issuing of Secret private keys to validate user’s credibility
+      - third party (e.g., banks, financial institutions) request issuing of Secret private keys to validate user’s credibility

 3. **More Credit Check Providers**